Localizing entropy production along non-equilibrium trajectories: Results and Discussion

 Figure~\ref{fig:bit_erasure}(d) and Figure~\ref{fig:bit_erasure}(f) illustrate the local entropy production along individual bit-erasure trajectories.
 We stress that these are contributions to total entropy production arising solely from the thermodynamic force field.
 It allows one to directly identify entropy production generated by irreversible forces acting along individual trajectories.
 As a result, the observed bursts and suppressions of entropy production can be unambiguously attributed to genuinely irreversible dynamics at the trajectory level.
 Figure~\ref{fig:bit_erasure}(d) demonstrates that for a symmetric potential ($\eta = 1$), trajectories starting from both wells exhibit low entropy production until $t = 0.2 t_m$, followed by an increase in the interval $0.2 t_m < t < 0.5 t_m$.
-In contrast, the asymmetric case ($\eta = 3$) in Figure~\ref{fig:bit_erasure}(f) shows trajectories originating from the right well with high entropy production throughout most of the interval $0 < t < 0.5 t_m$, reflecting sustained dissipation during erasure.
+In contrast, the asymmetric case ($\eta = 3$) in Figure~\ref{fig:bit_erasure}(f) shows trajectories originating from the right well with high entropy production throughout most of the interval $0 < t < 0.5 t_m$, reflecting sustained dissipation during erasure. { We note that, in either case, the observed negative fluctuations do not necessarily correspond to second-law--violating events, since determining such events requires including the additional contribution to total entropy production arising from the time dependence of the probability density.}

 A closer inspection of both panels also reveals short temporal segments near $t = 0.4t_m$ in which bunch of few individual trajectories starting off the top well traverse the transition region (roughly identified here between $0.3 t_m < t < 0.5 t_m$ ) with nearly reversible dynamics.
 These segments could be associated with a momentary stationary particle as the specific erasure protocol switches the direction of the drive.
 During the remaining erasure time, the symmetric case maintains predominantly low entropy production, while the asymmetric case show between periods of low and high entropy production.
-Additionally, Figure~\ref{fig:bit_erasure}(g) and Figure~\ref{fig:bit_erasure}(h) display the time-averaged entropy production rate, which corroborates these trajectory-based observations.
+Additionally, Figure~\ref{fig:bit_erasure_avg_epr}(a) and Figure~\ref{fig:bit_erasure_avg_epr}(b) display the time-averaged entropy production rate, which corroborates these trajectory-based observations.
 Note that the global estimate of entropy production rate of this process, which is traditionally computed \cite{singh2024inferring}, misses out on the distinct features that emerge for erasure from different wells or their explicit time-dependencies.